Naimishp49/AADN/Unit-1 | Part -2.md

 * Same term can have different meanings in different contexts
 * Microservices are the implementation result of DDD
 * No direct database sharing between services
 ---

-## 8. Final Conclusion (Write for Full Marks)

-Domain-Driven Design helps in building scalable, maintainable, and business-aligned software systems.
-It is especially useful for complex applications like Hospital Management Systems and University ERP.
-DDD naturally leads to microservices architecture by identifying clear bounded contexts and responsibilities.

----

-*These notes are suitable for handwritten exams, viva, and lab submissions.*